Thank you to NetGalley and Harlequin-Graydon House Books for providing me an eARC of this novel in exchange for an honest review!

 Not only do I want to send a thank you prayer up to my Great-Grandma, but I also want to thank Rimmer for writing this novel.
 It touched my heart and it was a joy to read.
 I highly recommend this book, and I will absolutely be buying my own copy.

-Additional Bonus: Character Map– no intentional spoilers, but best viewed AFTER reading!
+(No intentional spoilers, but best viewed AFTER reading!)

 Expected Publication Date: March 19, 2019

 TL/DR: The Things We Cannot Say by Kelly Rimmer is a WWII historical fiction novel told in parallel plot lines.
 The present timeline follows a woman who must figure out what her Grandmother’s last wishes are without verbal communication.
 The past timeline follows a young girl who is experiencing firsthand the German occupation.

 Recommend it?
 Yes!
 Suitable for most audiences, though best for mature readers.

 Buy it?
 YES.
 I think it’s a gorgeous book and it should be on bookshelves- you won’t regret it!